English

 47. Factors Inhibiting Male Participation in Maternal Health.
 A Case of Mt Hampden Informal Settlement, ZimbabweChamunogwa Nyoni, Bindura University of Science Education; Peter Njovu, Bindura University of Science Education; Francis Jaji, Bindura University of Science Education; Dagobert Mureriwa, Bindura University of Science Education.

-48. Woodfuel Use in Urban Environment: Analysing Variations and Predictors in Kampala CityAbel Nzabona, Centre for Basic Research, Kampala.
+48. Woodfuel Use in Urban Environment: Analysing Variations and Predictors in Kampala CityAbel Nzabona, Centre For Basic Research, Kampala.

 49. Influence Des Facteurs Environnementaux Immédiats Dans La Co-morbidité De La Diarrhée et Des Vomissements Chez Les Enfants De Moins De 5 Ans Dans La Ville De Bafia (Cameroun)*Suzy Emmanuelle Obama Ntsatoumou, IFORD.